Programme 1995 – Les Miserables

 LYNDA SHIRRAS – Properties Mistress

 Lynda has been involved with Napier Operatic in various capacities for 16 years.
-She especially enjoys working with properties and has been Properties Mistress for “Mack and Mabel”, “The Fantastics”, “Cabaret” and “Music Halls”.
+She especially enjoys working with properties and has been Properties Mistress for “Mack and Mabel”, “The Fantasticks”, “Cabaret” and “Music Halls”.
 Lynda broadened her areas of interest in theatre as Assistant Stage Manager for “Annie” and “Evita”, Hostess for restaurant theatre productions and Production Secretary on a number of occasions.

 DAWN McCOWATT – Makeup Supervisor